IllinoisLegalAidOnline/ilao-documentation/docs/source/discussion_groups.rst

 * Enter the group info:

   * Enter the group name; by default this gets appended to @illinoislegalaid.org to become the group email list name.
-This can be overridden in the Group email address field
-Review and edit if needed the group email address.
+This can be overridden in the Group email address field; Review and edit if needed the group email address.
 This email address must be unique to the IllinoisLegalAid.org domain.

   * Enter an optional description